Before the Bell: What every Canadian investor needs to know today

 "While there are still a large number of companies reporting second quarter earnings on Thursday – 43 from the S&P 500 – attention is shifting towards tomorrow’s U.S. jobs report and today’s Bank of England decision, otherwise known as Super Thursday," OANDA market analyst Craig Erlam said in a note.

 Ahead of Thursday's opening bell, Canadian Natural Resources reported posted earnings ahead of analysts' forecasts and said it would cut capital spending for the year by about $180-million.
 In March, CNR had budgeted for about $3.9-billion in capital expenditure for the year.
 In the latest quarter, the company said it earned $1.07-billion or 93 cents a share.
 Excluding one-time items, CNR posted earnings per share of 29 cents.
 Analysts had been expecting earnings of 26 cents a share.
+BCE, meanwhile, topped forecasts, posting adjusted earnings per share of 88 cents, compared with estimates of 87 cents.

 Home Capital shares will also likely get some attention after the lender lost $111-million in a second quarter but also continues to show signs that its business is recovering.
 After warning in May that its ability to continue as a going concern was in jeopardy, Home Capital says in new filings that it has enough liquidity and credit “to support ongoing business for the foreseeable future,” the Globe's James Bradshaw reports.
 Home Capital released its latest results after the close of trading on Wednesday.